Arabian-vACC/library/docs/vacc_documents/policies/membership_policy.md

 - Removed from the Arabian vACC roster;
 - Have all **endorsements and position approvals revoked**.

 **Roster cleanups** are conducted on the final day of March, June, September, and December.
-A general notice will be issued on the Arabian vACC Discord server and, where possible, by mass email **1–2 weeks in advance**.
+A general notice will be issued on the Arabian vACC Discord server and, if possible, by email **1–2 weeks in advance**.

 ### Leave of Absence (LoA)
 Controllers may request a **Leave of Absence (LoA)** if unable to meet activity requirements.
 The following conditions apply: